 - Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score report.
 If the medium of instruction at your undergraduate institution was not English, please submit your up-to-date TOEFL or IELTS score.

-- Graduate Record Examinations (GRE) score report (highly recommended).
+- Graduate Record Examinations (GRE) score report (optional).
 Please have your up-to-date scores submitted to SUTD.
 The SUTD university code used by Educational Testing Services is 7398.

 - Letters of recommendation from at least 3 references.
 Letters should preferably come from faculty members who can comment on your scholastic capabilities and achievements as well as your ability to complete the ESD PhD programme.
 Additional letters may be submitted as desired.
 Please contact your referees well ahead of time to allow them ample time to prepare and submit the letters by the deadline.